 Choosing the right entertainer proved pivotal for Molly, who, looking back, says her favorite moments from the evening were the ones spent on the dance floor surrounded by her favorite people.
 “My first dance with my dad was also a really special moment,” she says.
 “We danced to “Sugar Magnolia” by the Grateful Dead, which he sang to me every night before bed when I was little.
 My aunt and uncle, who are both extremely talented musicians, took over for the band and performed the song, which added an extra special touch.”

 After the reception ended, the party did not slow down and instead moved over to a cabin on Cedar Lakes dubbed the “tree house.”
 “We had created a playlist, but one of our friends who had come straight off the plane from Burning Man took over as impromptu DJ,” Molly explains.
-“He kept everyone dancing until about 3:00 a.m.—with some assistance from breakfast burritos and friend chicken sandwiches!”
+“He kept everyone dancing until about 3:00 a.m.—with some assistance from breakfast burritos and fried chicken sandwiches!”